TonybynMp4/y_burgershot/Readme.md

 ```

 Optionnal:
-If you want to make the raw meat a eat-able thing i guess :) (thanks to PrinceAlbert (discord @noornahas))
+If you want to make the raw meat a eat-able thing i guess :) (thanks to PrinceAlbert)
 ```
 ['rawmeat'] = {
     label = 'Steak Cru',